tseylerd/Unblockt/extension/README.md

 ## Our Goal
 We want developers to enjoy working with Kotlin without having to change their habits.
-To achieve this, we aim to create another high-quality tool for Kotlin development, including a standalone Language Server implementation.
+To achieve this, we aim to create yet another high-quality tool for Kotlin development, including a standalone Language Server implementation.

 ## Open source software used
 - [Kotlin](https://github.com/JetBrains/kotlin)